4th Circuit: Challenge to government’s filter protocol dismissed

 Attorneys – Attorney-Client Privilege – Insurance – Bad Faith Claim – Claim Files – Certified Question

-Because plaintiffs established a prima facie case of bad faith failure to insure, and because the defendant-insurer in its answer denied bad faith liability, the district court ruled that the insured waived the attorney-client privilege with respect to the attorney-client communications in the insurer’s claim files, to the extent such communications are relevant under […]
+Because plaintiffs established a prima facie case of bad faith failure to insure, and because the defendant-insurer in its answer denied bad faith liability, the district court ruled that […]

 Attorneys – Attorney-Client Relationship – Indemnity Agreement – Privilege – Civil Practice – Discovery – Findings of Fact & Conclusions of Law